 The Story Behind the Machi Cloth Doll

 This Machi cloth doll was inspired by the title of my dad’s book ‘Cry of the Machi‘.
-A fictional novel, which weaves together a murder mystery involving Mapuche Indian shamanic rituals with the quaint English tradition of Morris Dancing.
+This is a fictional novel, which weaves together a murder mystery, Mapuche Indian shamanic rituals with the quaint English tradition of Morris Dancing.

 Mapuche Indian ‘Machis’

-Machis are usually female with a similar role to that of a shaman.
-She plays a central role in traditional Mapuche culture.
-These spiritual women perform many rituals.
+Machis are usually female.
+They hold a similar role to that of a shaman.
+Consequently she plays a central role in traditional Mapuche culture.
+Furthermore, these spiritual women perform many rituals.
 Most notably warding off disease or evil spirits or trying to influence the weather for a better harvest.